Originally published in 2012 / updated in June 2018

 The Automobile Association

 The Automobile Association in Germany (ADAC) has lots of info in English on the Carnet de Passage.
 The ADAC gives a different vision on the need of Carnet for South American countries than I present in this blog (see below).
-I think the right conclusion is:
+You could say that:

 - The ADAC supplies the official regulations on the subject.

-- In this blog post we share our experiences.
+- In this blog post we are sharing our experiences.

 There have been problems with some Automobile Associations, I believe in England, but I don’t know any details of it.
 Join the Facebook page Overland Sphere to find the discussion on the subject.